How to make WordPress Permalinks work in Xampp

 4. Save and Restart Apache

-Save the httpd.conf file and restart your Apache server using the XAMPP control panel.
+Save the httpd.conf file and restart Apache from the XAMPP Control Panel.

 5. Update Your WordPress Permalink Settings

-Log into your WordPress admin area, go to Settings → Permalinks, choose your desired permalink structure, and click Save Changes.
+Log into your WordPress admin dashboard, go to Settings → Permalinks, choose your preferred permalink structure, and click Save Changes.

-That’s it!
-WordPress permalinks should now work properly on your local XAMPP installation.
-Your .htaccess file will also be recognized and used as expected.
+That's it! permalinks should now work properly on your local XAMPP installation, and your .htaccess file will be recognized and used as expected.